 Network Adapter Select a network adapter for the communication links.
 You must select a different network adapter for each communication link.
-Symantec recommends that one of the network adapters must be a public adapter and the VCS cluster communication link using this adapter is assigned a low priority.
+Veritas recommends that one of the network adapters must be a public adapter and the VCS cluster communication link using this adapter is assigned a low priority.
 Note: Do not select the teamed network adapter or the independently listed adapters that are a part of teamed NIC.
 IP Address Select the IP address to be used for cluster communication over the specified UDP port.
 Port Specify a unique port number for each link.
 You can use ports in the range 49152 to 65535.
 The specified port for a link is used for all the cluster systems on that link.
-Subnet mask Displays the subnet mask to which the specified IP belongs.